Beautiful Vietnam in 3 Weeks from Top to Toe

 Take the bus to Phong Nha Ke Bang for US$12 (5 hours) – the bus passes right past the Lake House Resort in Phong Nha and the driver was happy to drop me off.
 Make sure you arrange this in advance.

 Phong Nha-Ke Bang National Park is a great addition to this Vietnam itinerary.
-It’s not on the main Vietnam tourist trail but it is a hidden gem.
+It’s not on the main tourist trail but the spectacular caves of Phong Nha-Ke Bang are a hidden gem.
 Stunning karst scenery and phenomenal limestone caves make Phong Nha a superb place to visit.

-Visit the amazing Phong Nha Cave by boat, b awestruck by the phenomenal size of Paradise Cave and trek through the Phong Nha Botanical Gardens.
+Visiting the amazing Phong Nha Cave by boat, I was awestruck by the phenomenal size of Paradise Cave.
+Trekking through the Phong Nha Botanical Gardens was also an experience.
 These botanical gardens are a series of jungle trails and require some strenuous walking.
 After sliding through the mud I found myself at the bottom of a pretty waterfall.
-I then had to haul myself up the side of the waterfall using ropes to reach the exit and my ride back. to the hotel.
+I then had to haul myself up the side of the waterfall using ropes to reach the exit and my ride back to the hotel.

 Where to stay in Phong Nha